meteor-stream/meteor-postgres/README.md

 # Installation

-Run the following from a command line
+Run the following from a command line.

     meteor add meteorsteam:meteor-postgres